unoplatform/uno/doc/articles/uno-development/guidelines-for-creating-and-triaging-issues.md

 ## Quick Replies

 When commenting on an issue or pull request, there's a [feature in GitHub](https://help.github.com/en/articles/using-saved-replies) where you can add a saved reply that you've already set up.
 The saved reply can be the entire comment or if you want to customize it, you can add or delete content.
-Below you'll find some guidelines that maintainers and contributors can use as a starting point.
+Below you'll find some suggestions that maintainers and contributors can use as a starting point.

 ### already fixed